 - Prohibits discrimination based on health status in certain circumstances.

-- Protects medical privacy, including a cancer diagnosis and treatment, by limiting certain people from disclosing information.
+- Protects privacy of medical information, including a cancer diagnosis and treatment, by limiting certain people/parties from disclosing information.

-- Prevents anyone from receiving a person’s health information without his or her consent and ensures that what is shared are only the relevant details.
+- Prevents anyone/any party from receiving a person’s health information without that person’s consent and ensures that what is shared are only the relevant details.

 In addition, there are a number of measures you can take as an employee to be sure you’re getting full benefit of the law: